-A Job Well Done is a set of resources to:
+A Job Well Done is a set of resources to help:

-- help students with disabilities prepare for work experience
+- students with a disability prepare for work experience

-- help students understand their occupational health and safety responsibilities
+- students understand their occupational health and safety responsibilities

 - build the knowledge and capacity of the career practitioners and teachers to support these students.

-A Job Well Done is made up of a general module and five industry modules.
+A Job Well Done has a general module and five industry modules.

 Students must be able to demonstrate an understanding of: